elevationtools/anyform/docs/future_work.md

 - Better name than "config" for the application specific configuration passed to stages within the cell's `anyform.jsonnet` file.

+- Consider switching from using `{{ .Env.ANYFORM_STAGE_FOO }}` to something like
+  `{{ .Anyform.StageFoo }}`.
+If the environment variables are completely
+  removed then this means all stage stamp dirs would be usable directly, which is great for troubleshooting / surgery / etc.

 ### Additions / Non-breaking Changes